Listen to this free guided sleep meditation. It will help you to enjoy relaxed, natural sleep

 - Some people find that having some weight on their body helps them to fall asleep.
 Placing a heavy blanket, or heavy pillows on limbs, can help you to fall asleep.
 Some blankets are specially weighted to be extra heavy, which can be extremely comforting and help with sleep.

-- Some people find that listening to an audiobook on very low volume, with a sleep timer (set to 15 minutes or so) helps to break circling thoughts and allows them to drift off to sleep.
+- There are those who find that listening to an audiobook on very low volume, with a sleep timer (set to 15 minutes or so) helps to break circling thoughts and allows them to drift off to sleep.
+You definitely want to set the sleep timer so that the audiobook doesn’t wake you back up once you drift off.

 Implementing even a few of these suggestions can help.
 If you do most of them, then it is very likely you’ll be able to sleep, especially with the help of this deep sleep meditation.

 sleeping cat photo by Pasi Mämmelä